Central Link Light Rail is finally delivering average daily ridership results consistent with the earlier commitments made to secure Federal funding.

 even though sufficient data was collected to assess this point of interest.

 This effect was not studied in the Before and After Study, even though sufficient data was collected to assess this point of interest.

 Note: Sound Transit states that the daily readings charted on this page are estimates and subject to revision.

 Through field observations, PITF estimates that Sound Transit is using photoelectric "beam" passenger sensors above the eight doors on twenty of the first 62 rail cars to be put into service and then extrapolates to all the cars on all runs during a service day.
 This way of counting passenger rail boardings is standard in the U.S. transit industry.
 Following further revisions, numbers similar to the above will be Sound Transit's official report on passengers served provided to the public and U.S. Government.
 Sound Transit's quarterly ridership reports to the public are posted here.

-Sound Transit also
+Transit also compiles

-of data, February 6, 2010 through February 4, 2011 is
+February 6, 2010 through February 4, 2011 is

 Photo of the automated passenger counting electronic eye on Link rail cars number 101 to 110, about a third of the first cars put in service.
 As of October, 2010 cars numbered 111 to 135 do not have these counters installed.
 PITF estimates that cars numbered 136 through 145 of the next 27 cars have counters installed, but observed cars 146 and above do not.
 Total boarding counts are extrapolated from numbers recorded on the cars where the counters exist.